Back to Course Listings

 There are two secondary objectives for this class.
 First, this course will help students better understand the science of how humans make judgments and decisions.
 The class will review research on human thinking from social psychology, cognitive psychology, political science, organizational behavior, decision science, and economics.
 Students will learn how randomized experiments work and why they are critical for making inferences about causal relationships.
 Second, this course will improve the quality of students’ own judgments and decisions.
 People typically “just think” about situations for which some data or casual observations exist.
 They tend to make serious inferential errors, and, in turn, these lead to systematically biased decisions.
 The class will study some errors that are particularly important for real world problems and look for easy-to-implement solutions.

-By the end of this course, you will have:
+By the end of the course, students will be able to:

 Course Materials

-Frankl, V. E. (1985).
+Frankl, V. E. (2014).
 Man’s search for meaning.
-Simon and Schuster.
+Beacon Press.